-Each year the New York Botanical Garden chooses a different theme, like regions of the world, to showcase in its annual Orchid Show.
-In the resulting exhibition, thousands of brilliantly colored orchids are displayed in the Enid A. Haupt Conservatory.
+Each year, the New York Botanical Garden displays a themed exhibition of thousands of brilliantly colored orchids in the Enid A. Haupt Conservatory.
 Marvel at the beauty of these flowers while surrounded by lush settings depicting the natural habitat from which they came.

 New York International Auto Show

-See tomorrow’s hottest cars before they hit the streets at the New York International Auto Show.
-This high-octane event is North America’s oldest and most-attended auto show, featuring the most innovative automotive technology, the hottest exotics, the latest in green advances and more.
+See tomorrow’s hottest cars before they hit the streets at the New York International Auto Show, held at the Jacob K. Javits Convention Center.
+This high-octane event is North America’s oldest and best-attended auto show, featuring the most innovative automotive technology, the hottest exotics and the latest in green initiatives.

 Easter Parade and Easter Bonnet Festival

-Each year on Easter the best of the bonnets are showcased along Fifth Avenue by New Yorkers roaming the streets in festive spring gear.
-The parade marches north on the thoroughfare, starting at 49th Street, but the best place to watch the procession is from the area around St. Patrick's Cathedral.
+Every Easter, festive New Yorkers showcase their best bonnets while marching along Fifth Avenue.
+The parade travels north on the thoroughfare, starting at 49th Street, but the best place to watch the procession is from the area around St. Patrick’s Cathedral.

 Tribeca Film Festival

-In a relatively short amount of time, Robert De Niro’s Tribeca Film Festival has become a leading player on the entertainment scene.
-Founded in the wake of 9/11 to help revitalize Lower Manhattan, the annual festival celebrates film, music and culture and transforms the downtown neighborhood into a hub for glamorous red carpets and gala affairs.
+Robert De Niro’s Tribeca Film Festival has quickly become a leading player on the entertainment scene.
+Founded in the wake of 9/11 to help revitalize Lower Manhattan, the annual fest celebrates film, music and culture and transforms the downtown neighborhood into a hub for glamorous red carpets and gala affairs.
 The festival screens more than 100 films from around the world and even offers free outdoor “drive-in” screenings—no car necessary.

 Cherry Blossom Festival

-Each spring, the 220 cherry trees at the Brooklyn Botanic Garden are in full bloom.
-To celebrate, the BBG hosts the weekend-long Cherry Blossom Festival, known in Japanese as Sakura Matsuri.
+Each spring, more than 220 cherry trees at the Brooklyn Botanic Garden are in full bloom.
+To celebrate, the garden hosts the weekend-long Cherry Blossom Festival, known in Japanese as Sakura Matsuri.
 During the festival, visitors enjoy scores of events celebrating Japanese culture including J-pop concerts, traditional Japanese music and dance, taiko drumming, martial arts, bonsai-pruning workshops, tea ceremonies and manga art.

 TD Five Boro Bike Tour

-The best way to explore all of New York City in a day is on your own two wheels!
-The Five Boro Bike Tour is an annual tradition that attracts 32,000 cyclists of all ages.
-The ride is 40 miles long, but the terrain is mostly flat, so you don’t have to be an expert cyclist to join.
+The Five Boro Bike Tour is an annual tradition that attracts 32,000 cyclists of all ages and abilities.
+The terrain along the 40-mile ride is mostly flat (and totally carless), so you don’t have to be an expert cyclist to join.
 Take your time pedaling over five bridges—including the Queensboro and the Verrazano-Narrows—and enjoy breathtaking views of the City from every angle.